-EPPP- The Examination for Professional Practice in Psychology (Part 1 and/or Part 2)
+EPPP- The Examination for Professional Practice in Psychology.

 EPPP Score Verification Service- A service of the ASPPB Mobility Program where at a candidate's request, the service will report the candidate's EPPP score to the licensing board of another state or province in which the candidate seeks licensure or certification.